DnSClub/DNS-Transaction-Challenge-2024/README.md

 Objective:
 ```
 Be the first person to create a Debit and or Credit Card Network(bonus points for a Credit Network).
-Sign up our merchent vendors.
+Sign up our merchant vendors.
 Sign up one of our execs to your network.
-And pay for your prize using balence from the DNS Bank(or your bank of choice) Using An NFC Card Payment At The DNS Payment Terminal.
+And pay for your prize using balance from the DNS Bank(or your bank of choice) Using An NFC Card Payment At The DNS Payment Terminal.

-Debit Networks Need Only To Transfer a Balence From One Account To Another.
+Debit Networks Need Only To Transfer a Balance From One Account To Another.
-Credit Networks Need a More Advanced System Where In Balence Reaches The Merchent Account(Minus A Transaction Fee), Debt Is Issued To The Customer and Some Form of Points/Cashback is Given To Customers.
+Credit Networks Need a More Advanced System Where In Balance Reaches The Merchant Account(Minus A Transaction Fee), Debt Is Issued To The Customer and Some Form of Points/Cashback is Given To Customers.

 Servers Are Not Required For This Event, However Some Form Of Account System Will Be Needed On Your Network To Register Accounts To Your Transaction Network.
 ```